 The Budget Committee consists of the 7 members of the Board of Education and an equal number of community members.
 The Budget Committee reviews the budget message and document, takes public comment, revises and approves the budget.

 Phase 3 / Adoption of the Budget

-The Budget Officer publishes a summary of the approved budget and a Notice of Budget Hearing is advertised in a newspaper.
-The hearing is held by the Board of Directors.
+The Budget Manager publishes a summary of the approved budget and a Notice of Budget Hearing is advertised in a newspaper.
+The hearing is held by the Board of Education.

-The Board of Directors enacts a resolution to formally adopt the budget, make appropriations, and, if needed, levy and categorize taxes.
+The Board of Education enacts a resolution to formally adopt the budget, make appropriations, and, if needed, levy and categorize taxes.